dylan-sutton-chavez/http-threat-classifier/README.md

 This isotropic transformation shows the more strange labels, and these vectors are scaled to the security team for a human review (this cycle prevents data poisoning).

+## 4.4 Payload Vectorization with O(1) Character N-gram Hashing

+A solid security architecture needs a semantic analysis of the payload content, to verify if the payload has an attack (e.g., SQL injections: ' OR '1'='1').
+While the EUP architecture's O(1) inference is a core requirement, traditional vocabulary-based vectorization represents a non-O(1).

+A predictable vectorization process creates a critical attack vector: if an adversary could predict where a malicious payload will land in the vector space, they could theoretically "spoof" the isotropic transformation.

+To prevent this the L-GAP architecture vectorizes the payload using n-grams (e.g., hello (n=2) → he-ll-lo), a geometrically unpredictable hashed (384-bit) projection.

+$$
+i=H(g+salt)
+$$
+$$
+(mod N)
+$$

+$$
+V[i]V[i]+1
+$$

+This 384-bit cryptographic salt is the critical defensive primitive.
+It ensures that the resulting vector's position is computationally unpredictable to an attacker.
+This unpredictability is what guarantees the efficacy of the Geometric Outlier Filter; an attacker cannot "aim" their poisoned vector at the benign cluster and is forced to land in a random, isolated geometric position, ensuring their detection.

+## 4.5 Weights and Vector Analyzer

+One of the biggest problems in security and machine learning (ML) is the interpretability of a model, the benefit of the EUP model is the easy interpretability of the input vector (x), and the model weights (w).

+The system can automatically analyze his weights (w) because each weight is mapped with his value (v) → w ∈ v (ip).

+$$
+s=w*c*x
+$$

+The attribution vector calculation makes the model interpretable, because the attribution (s) create a ranking of the biggest values, then these values are mapped with a map of weights and explain the decision.

 *This document is issued on the date of October 24, 2025 to whom it may concern, containing an explanation of the system ERF-LM.*